Which DP World Tour Players Earned A 2025 PGA Tour Card And Who Missed Out?

 Confirmed ahead of the 2023 season, the '10 Cards Initiative' was a byproduct of the PGA Tour and DP World Tour's strategic alliance which presented the leading decade of European-based players with the chance to earn playing rights in America for the following campaign.

-Anyone who is not already exempt and finishes among the leading golfers on the Race To Dubai rankings can pick one up, helping them playing for significantly higher prize purses against many of the world's very best.
+Anyone who is not already exempt and finishes among the leading golfers on the Race To Dubai rankings can pick one up, helping them play for significantly higher prize purses against many of the world's very best.

 Matthieu Pavon and Robert MacIntyre were among the first beneficiaries of the scheme, with both going on to secure maiden PGA Tour titles in their full debut rookie campaign.